openresty/lua-nginx-module/README.markdown

 ngx.decode_args
 ---------------
-**syntax:** *table = ngx.decode_args(str, max_args?)*
+**syntax:** *table, err = ngx.decode_args(str, max_args?)*

 **context:** *set_by_lua&#42;, rewrite_by_lua&#42;, access_by_lua&#42;, content_by_lua&#42;, header_filter_by_lua&#42;, body_filter_by_lua&#42;, log_by_lua&#42;, ngx.timer.&#42;, balancer_by_lua&#42;, ssl_certificate_by_lua&#42;, ssl_session_fetch_by_lua&#42;, ssl_session_store_by_lua&#42;*

 Decodes a URI encoded query-string into a Lua table.
 This is the inverse function of [ngx.encode_args](#ngxencode_args).

 The optional `max_args` argument can be used to specify the maximum number of arguments parsed from the `str` argument.
 By default, a maximum of 100 request arguments are parsed (including those with the same name) and that additional URI arguments are silently discarded to guard against potential denial of service attacks.
+Since `v0.10.13`, when the limit is exceeded, it will return a second value which is the string `"truncated"`.

 This argument can be set to zero to remove the limit and to process all request arguments received: